 In addition to crawlspace considerations and cost implications, the soil upon which you build your home can affect the type of foundation you choose.
 In Colorado, where swelling soils is a known issue for homebuilders, pier and beam foundations can offer more stability in this shifting soil environment.

-Swelling soil typically contains a high density of clay which, when combined with subsurface water, can expand and heave upward, and impart vertical lift on the bottom of a spread footing.
+Swelling soil typically contains a high density of clay which, when combined with subsurface water, can expand and heave upward, and impart vertical lift on the bottom of a spread footing creating problems.
 When the clay soils dry, they shrink back down to a smaller form and the house foundation can settle.
 Drilled pier foundations, typically do not have this type of movement since there is a void space below the grade beams, isolating the foundation from soil movement.

 Tella Firma Solution